Lille Købmagerhus: Købmagergade 55

 Lille Købmagerhus is a four-storey building constructed in red brick with imitation sandstone bands and other decorative details.
 The facade is crowned by a Renaissance gable, an arched double window, flanked by two dormer windows.
 The name of the building is written on a band below the gable.
-The second floor features am arched triple window flanked by two arched double windows.
-The first-floor window, arranged in the rhythm 1–3–1, are tipped by triangular pediments with mascarons.
+The second floor features an arched triple window flanked by two arched double windows.
+The first-floor windows, arranged in the rhythm 1–3–1, are tipped by triangular pediments with mascarons.
 The first-floor windows are also topped by ornamentation.
 Two ornamental wall anchors are seen at the transition between the three upper floors.
 The keystone above the central gateway features a lion's head.
 A side wing extends from the rear side of the building along the north side of a central courtyard.

 Peder Hvitfeldts Stræde 4

 Peder Hvitfeldts Stræde 4 is a five-bay-wide, three-storey building with a plastered, grey-painted facade.
 A gateway is located in the bay furthest to the right.
-The main entrance to the ipper floor is located in the second bay from the ledt.
-The Mansard roof was added in 1916–17.
-A side wing extends from the rear side of the building along the north side of athe central courtyard.
+The main entrance to the upper floor is located in the second bay from the left.
+The mansard roof was added in 1916–17.
+A side wing extends from the rear side of the building along the north side of the central courtyard.
 At the other end, it is attached to the side wing of Købmagergade 44.

 Today

-As of 2008, Købmagergade 55/ Peder Gvitfeldts Stræde 4 belonged to Kirkbi.
+As of 2008, Købmagergade 55/Peder Gvitfeldts Stræde 4 belonged to Kirkbi.
 The ground-floor tenants are Glitter (left) and Matas (right).